eliasmagn/sailfish-quake2/readme.md

 make -C Ports/Quake2/Premake/Build-Linux/gmake config=release quake2-gles2
 ```

 The build expects SDL2, OpenGL ES 2.0, and zlib development headers to be available for the selected architecture.
-Cross-compiling for armhf may require an appropriate toolchain and sysroot.
+Cross-compiling for armhf may require an appropriate toolchain and sysroot; the helper script uses the detected compiler's `-print-sysroot` output to set these paths automatically.

 If the link step reports missing libraries such as `-lGLESv2`, `-lEGL`, or `-lSDL2`, install the corresponding development packages (or point the build to your cross-compilation sysroot) before rerunning `make`.